wehong/PuttyCamiyonRemake/README.md

 ![Screenshot](./screenshot2.png)

 * All images in this program are self-made
-* All sound clips in this program are converted from royalty-free sources in [Pixabay](https://pixabay.com/)
+* All sound clips in this program are converted from royalty-free resources in [Pixabay](https://pixabay.com/)